robertosfield/website/docs/source.md

 The following repositories are part of the VulkanScenGraph project provide more specialist functionality.

-* [MyFirstVsgApplication](https://github.com/vsg-dev/MyFirstVsgApplication) simple standalone VSG application that can be used as a template for your own applications.
+* [MyFirstVsgApplication](https://github.com/vsg-dev/MyFirstVsgApplication) simple standalone application that can be used as a template for your own applications.
 * [vsgQt](https://github.com/vsg-dev/vsgQt) Qt5/6 integration
 * [vsgImGui](https://github.com/vsg-dev/vsgImGui.git) ImGui + ImPlot integrastion
 * [osg2vsg](https://github.com/vsg-dev/osg2vsg.git) OpenSceneGraph integration